-We identified seven studies comparing TMVR using the MitraClip with surgical repair/replacement.
+We identified seven studies comparing TMVR using MitraClip with surgical repair/replacement.
 TMVR patients were older and had higher surgical risk scores than SMVR patients.
-The groups were homogeneous regarding previous AF rate (pooled OR 1.45 [0.82-2.55]) (Figure 4), whereas post-procedure de novo AF was more frequent in SMVR compared with TMVR (pooled OR 0.20 [0.06-0.7]) (Figure 5) in the four studies that reported data on 30-day post-procedural AF.
+Groups were homogeneous regarding previous AF rate (pooled OR 1.45 [0.82-2.55], Figure 4), whereas postprocedure de novo AF was more frequent in SMVR compared with TMVR (pooled OR 0.20 [0.06-0.7], Figure 5), in the four studies that reported data on 30-day post-procedural AF.